idavydov/godon-tutorial/README.md

 (Vps13) encodes a protein located to endosomal membrane that is involved in protein homeostasis.

-They are already available in this repository.
-When creating your own files for analysis make sure to have identical sequence identifiers used in the tree and in the sequence alignment.
+The sequence aligmnent and the phylogenetic tree are already available in this repository.
+When creating your own files for analysis make sure to have identical sequence identifiers used in a tree and in a sequence alignment.

 There are a couple of caveats when analyzing your own sequence.
 First, make sure to provide a good-quality codon-based sequence